AdamKlus/FootballDatabase/README.md

 # Sport Database

-TV Research company is in need of a database that will be source of truth for the live football events.
+TV Research company is in need of a database that will be the source of truth for the live football events.

 This will help them identify live events in the tv logs from their providers.

 I was asked to develop ETL processes for above database in Redshift.

-The database can be used for further automations and/or as a base for web app.
+The database can be used for further automations and/or as a base for a web app.

 ## Database schema design and ETL process